HughKeenan/word-burglar/README.md

 Search for your repository be name, select it and connect.

-Here automatic deplyoment can be enabled, meaning heroku will rebuild the app on each push to github.
+Here automatic deployment can be enabled, meaning heroku will rebuild the app on each push to github.

 Choose the main branch to deploy from and enable automatic deployment.